pirl-lpl/hirise-tools/CIPP/README.rst

 ---
 What made it through TOS?
 Did my WTH make it through TOS?
 Did my WTH even make it into the HiTLIST?
 Did you elminiate my WTH from the HiTList, you monster?

+Or replace 'WTH' with HiKERs or CaSSIS targets or really any list of suggestions that you want to know are contained in a PTF.

 All of these questions can be answered with a PTF, text copied from the WTH list wiki page, and ``tos_success.py``.